ansible-collections/community.postgresql/README.md

 - 3.x.y: released 2023-06-09, current
 - 4.x.y: to be released; not earlier than after Ansible 10 release (~May 2024)

+## PostgreSQL server version support

+The collection supports PostgreSQL server versions officially supported by the PostgreSQL Global Development Group.
+EOL versions are NOT taken into account during development.
+Even if they are present in our test matrix now, they can be removed at any moment.

 ## Tested with ansible-core

 Tested with the following `ansible-core` releases: